IGM-202-2235/project-2-rssathe08311/README.md

 ### Controls

--   _List all of the actions the player can have in your simulation_
-    -   _Include how to preform each action ( keyboard, mouse, UI Input )_
-    -   _Include what impact an action has in the simulation ( if is could be unclear )_
+-   The user will be able to spawn in more shades to add to the severity of the situation
+    -   Left clicking with the mouse on the game screen will spawn in more shades

 ## Agent 1 - Human

 A super powered human adept at fighting off Shades in a post-apocolyptic world.
 Though if the human cannot fight back they must do their best to run away and survive.

-### State 1: Run/Survive

-**Objective:** If the group of shades attacking a human are too big or the human cannot attack the human will try to evade hordes of Shades.
+There are three humans, all characters from my comic.
+The first being Leo the main character who is the most adept at fighting off shades but also is the target of the Agressor as he is a defector from a military camp.
+The second is Tessa, a rouge human fighting to survive all on her own in the post apocolyptic wasteland.
+The third and final one is Maiki, a young girl who was rescued by Leo after her father turned into a shade.

 #### Steering Behaviors

-- Obstacle Avoidance - Any sort of barricate or other physical non-moving object
+- Obstacle Avoidance - Any sort of barricate or other physical non-moving object will be manuvered around
 - Seperation - Humans will seperate from other humans
-- Evade - Humans will evade Shades and other hostile agents
+- Evade - Humans will evade hostile aggressors

-#### State Transistions

-- _List all the ways this agent can transition to this state_
-   - _eg, When this agent gets within range of Agent2_
-   - _eg, When this agent has reached target of State2_

-### State 2: Fight

-**Objective:** If humans are able to attack they will actively fight back agains shades.

-#### Steering Behaviors

-- _List all behaviors used by this state_
-- Obstacle Avoidance - Any sort of barricate or other physical non-moving object
+- Wander - Roam around the screen if there is no major force acting upon the humans
+- Pursue - Humans will hunt down shades, due to their larger group number and proficiencies
+- Align - Humans will move in the same direction as other humans
-- Seperation - Other non-aggressive humans
+- Cohesion - Humans will move in similar ways as other humans
-- Pursue - More isolated Shades

-#### State Transistions

-- _List all the ways this agent can transition to this state_
+- Stay In Bounds = Humans will stay within the bounds of the camera

 ## Agent 2 - Shades
-Husk like creatures that are a result of the nuclear apocalypse, they are out to hunt any humans they come across unless they are being attacked.
-Which in that case they do their best to run away.
+Husk like creatures that are a result of the nuclear apocalypse, they are out to hunt any isolated individuals, though against larger groups they turn tail and run.
+They are creatures of low intelligence and therefore are not able to predict movement well.

-### State 1: Search/Pursue

-**Objective:** While in pursuit of humans Shades will look for them in groups in order to try and kill them.
-They will move around in a flock-like manner.

 #### Steering Behaviors

-- Obstacle Avoidance - Any sort of barricate or other physical non-moving object
+- Obstacle Avoidance - Any sort of barricate or other physical non-moving object will be manuvered around
-- Seperation - _List all agents this state seperates from_
+- Seperation - Shades will seperate from other shades
-- Seek - Humans when they are not attacking

-#### State Transistions

-- _List all the ways this agent can transition to this state_

-### State 2: Run

-**Objective:** When being attacked by humans the flock-like behavior will become less of a priority as the Shades attempt to escape.
+- Flee - Shades will evade humans
+- Wander - Roam around the screen if there is no major force acting upon the shades
+- Seek - Shades will hunt down aggressors, due to their isolated movement
+- Align - Shades will move in the same direction as other shades
+- Cohesion - Shades will move in similar ways as other shades
+- Stay In Bounds = Shades will stay within the bounds of the camera

+## Agent 3 - Aggressor

+A member of the military encampment that Leo escaped determined to get him back and punish him for defecting.
+Though this organization is more sinester than they first appear.

 #### Steering Behaviors

-- _List all behaviors used by this state_
-- Obstacle Avoidance - Any sort of barricate or other physical non-moving object
+- Obstacle Avoidance - Any sort of barricate or other physical non-moving object will be manuvered around
-- Seperation - _List all agents this state seperates from_
+- Seperation - Shades will seperate from other shades
-- Flee - Humans when they are attacking
+- Flee - Shades will evade humans

-#### State Transistions

-- _List all the ways this agent can transition to this state_
+- Wander - Roam around the screen if there is no major force acting upon the shades
+- Seek - Shades will hunt down aggressors, due to their isolated movement
+- Align - Shades will move in the same direction as other shades
+- Cohesion - Shades will move in similar ways as other shades
+- Stay In Bounds = Shades will stay within the bounds of the camera

 ## Sources
 -   The uncompleted webcomic this is based off of: [https://www.webtoons.com/en/canvas/unknown-tomorrow/list?title_no=379290](url)
+    - I am the co-author and artist

 ## Make it Your Own
 This project is entirely based off of Unknown Tomorrow, a webcomic I created in highschool.
-- I will be drawing all the art assets for sprites, backgrounds, and obstacles.
+- I drew all the art assets for sprites, backgrounds, and obstacles.
-- I may potentially add in a third agent that will be another human type agent that is hunting down all other agent types including other humans.

 ## Known Issues

-_List any errors, lack of error checking, or specific information that I need to know to run your program_
+- I am having issues setting up Player Input, I am unable to get the right script and because of this cannot set it up correctly.
+Though I do have a spawning method written.

 ### Requirements not completed